MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-protection-only-mode.md

 - In Office apps, the Azure Information Protection bar does not display.
 When you click **Protect** > **Show Bar**, this menu option is unavailable.

 - When you use the **Classify and protect - Azure Information Protection** dialog box with File Explorer, you do not see labels for classification.
-Instead, you see an option to select Rights Management (RMS) templates.
+Instead, as in the previous picture, you see an option to select Rights Management (RMS) templates.

 ## Supported tasks for protection-only mode